-Cost of sales increased to \$54.1 million in the first quarter of 2002 as compared to \$49.7 million in the same quarter a year ago as a result of the increased sales described above, while gross margin percentage declined slightly to 52.2% in the first quarter of 2002 compared to 53.1% in the first quarter of 2001, primarily as a result of decreased sales of powered surgical instruments which carry higher gross margins than certain of our other product lines.

-Selling and administrative expenses decreased to \$34.5 million in the first quarter of 2002 as compared to \$34.8 million in the first quarter of 2001.
-As a percentage of sales, selling and administrative expenses totaled 30.4% in the first quarter of 2002 compared to 32.9% in the first quarter of 2001.
-During the quarter ended March 31, 2002, selling and administrative expenses decreased by approximately \$2.2 million as a result of the adoption of SFAS 142.
-Excluding the impact of the adoption of SFAS 142, selling and administrative expenses in the first quarter of 2002 would have been approximately \$36.7 million or 32.4% as a percentage of sales, declining slightly when compared with the same period a year ago, as a result of the increase in sales.
+Cost of sales increased to \$54.1 million in the first quarter of 2002 as compared to \$49.7 million in the same quarter a year ago as a result of the increased sales described above, while gross margin percentage declined slightly to 52.2% in the first quarter of 2002 compared to 53.1% in the first quarter of 2001, primarily as a result of decreased sales of powered surgical instruments which carry higher gross margins than certain of our other product lines. quarter of 2002 as compared to \$34.8 million in the first quarter of 2001.
+As a percentage of sales, selling and administrative expense totaled 30.4% in the first quarter of 2002 compared to 32.9% in the first quarter of 2001.
+During the quarter ended March 31, 2002, selling and administrative expense decreased by approximately \$2.2 million as a result of the adoption of SFAS 142.
+Excluding the impact of the adoption of SFAS 142, selling and administrative expense in the first quarter of 2002 would have been approximately \$36.7 million or 32.4% as a percentage of sales, declining slightly when compared with the same period a year ago, as a result of the increase in sales.